vitessio/website/content/en/docs/15.0/reference/vreplication/shardlevelmigrations.md

 ## Related Vitess Flags

-In order to support the shard level routing during the migration, the `--enable_partial_keyspace_migration` flag must be set for all of the [`vtgate`](../../programs/vtgate/) instances in the target Vitess cluster.
+In order to support the shard level query routing during the migration, the `--enable_partial_keyspace_migration` flag must be set for all of the [`vtgate`](../../programs/vtgate/) instances in the target Vitess cluster.

+{{< warning >}}
+This routing support has a performance impact for all traffic and thus you should only use this flag during the migration period and remove it once the migration is complete.
+{{< /warning >}}

 ## Related Commands